FidelElie/FiDev/apps/home/src/content/music/2018-02-11/rae-morris-someone-out-there.md

     favourite: false
 date: '2018-02-11T00:00:00.000Z'
 ---
-Firstly, I really like Rae Morris' voice ever since I heard her feature on Rejjie Snow's Blackst Skn - which I absolutely love by the way.
+Firstly, I really like Rae Morris' voice ever since I heard her feature on :track[2Po4jzwwT1Kaz0xp7Ejojf][Rejjie Snow's Blackst Skn] - which I absolutely love by the way.
 So I decided to give her album a listen and although my love for her vocals still remains, I wasn't the biggest fan of the music.
 The album overall had me wondering where the structure was as I couldn't really tell.
 And with only one stand out song to me after a few blind listens, this project is just not for me.
 I might go back and see what her earlier sound is like but this album is taking a backseat for now.